juliagoolia28/sllip/mri_analysis/smri/appendix/README.md

 ## Step 3.
 Label individual subjects.
 - Edit the labelsubject.sh script based on your hemisphere and directories
 - Run this for each hemisphere

+## Step 4.
+Extract GM measures.
+- Edit the extractGM.sh script based on your hemisphere and directories
+- Run this for each hemisphere
+- Your .log files contain the metadata with GM measures